 People who are seeking services can choose how they would like to be best contacted:

 If they choose “email” or “text”, they will receive either an email or text notification.
 If they choose both email and text, we will prioritize the email address and only send them an email notification.

 If they choose “phone” they will not receive a referral notification.

 If they choose “Don’t reach out”, no referral notifications will be sent to anyone, including the Seeker and the CBO

-If they choose email as the best way to reach them, they will receive the following email where they can update the status of their referral.
+If the Seeker chooses email as the best way to reach them, they will receive the following email where they can update the status of their referral.
 Their referral notification email will be sent in their preferred language.

 Emails to Seekers will always be addressed, “Hi there,”.
 This is to limit the amount of Personal Identifiable Information (PII) in the email to the Seeker.

 If they update the status of the referral in the email, the person who submitted the referral (if there is one) will be notified of the updated status by email.
 The status will also be updated in each person's respective referral dashboard.

 If the status of a referral hasn’t been updated in a week, the they'll will receive a referral reminder email if they chose “email” as the best way to reach them.

 If they choose Text as the best way to reach out, they will receive a text message with a reference to the site where the referral was made, the name of the program, the next steps, and a direct link to the program.